kottans/frontend-2019-homeworks/README.md

 - in your fork, add folder with your github name under  `submissions` (if you haven't yet)
 - in your fork, under your name folder, add a folder with task name and put your code in the folder

-  See example file structure you expected to have below:
+  See example file structure you are expected to have below:

   ![File structure example](img/file-structure.png)